 Step 2: Contact internship sites.
 Students planning for a fall semester internship should start contacting potential internship sites by the end of the spring semester or early summer.
 Students planning for a spring semester internship should start contacting potential internship sites by early to mid-fall semester.
 Please note: If students are planning to apply for an internship at a law enforcement agency, they must apply months in advance so that their background check can be completed prior to the start of the semester.

 Step 3: Work on the learning agreement worksheet with an internship supervisor.
 Once students have secured an internship, they should meet with their internship site supervisor to discuss specific internship responsibilities.
 Based on this conversation, students should start working on their learning agreement worksheet.
 The worksheet is a tool for students to record all pertinent information that they will later input into their formal learning agreement.

-Step 4: Work on the learning agreement worksheet with the internship professor, Dr. Luther.
+Step 4: Work on the learning agreement worksheet with the internship professor, Dr. McCloud.
 Once students have a full draft of the learning agreement, set up a meeting with the internship professor to review it and discuss the sociological or criminological connections.
 This meeting, and the above meeting with the internship site supervisor, will help ensure a student’s learning objectives match up with expectations for what they can accomplish at their internship.

 Step 5: Submit the learning agreement.
 Take the information from your Learning Agreement worksheet and submit it in the Learning Agreement.
 Students taking internship through AICE 476 will be automatically registered for the course upon submission of the learning agreement.
 Students taking an internship through SOCI 495 can register for the course through the typical registration process.